dotnet/docs/docs/core/diagnostics/distributed-tracing-collection-walkthroughs.md

 during the lifetime of an Activity.

 - <xref:System.Diagnostics.ActivityListener.ShouldListenTo> - Each
-Activity is associated with an ActivitySource which acts as a namespace for a set of Activities.
+Activity is associated with an ActivitySource which acts as its namespace and producer.
 This callback is invoked once for each ActivitySource in the process.
-Returning true indicates the listener should be notified about Activities associated with this source.
+Return true if you are interested in performing sampling or being notified about start/stop events for Activities produced by this source.
 - <xref:System.Diagnostics.ActivityListener.Sample> - By default
 <xref:System.Diagnostics.ActivitySource.StartActivity%2A> does not
 create an Activity object unless some ActivityListener indicates it should be sampled.
 Returning